 In a stand mixer place the eggs, oil, cream or milk and blend until combined.

 Add the remaining ingredients to the mixer and blend until incorporated.

 Sprinkle optional toasted sesame seeds on top of loaf if desired.

-Line a 1.5 Quart (8 by 4) loaf pan, with parchment paper and pour batter in pan.
+Line a 1.5 Quart (8 by 4) loaf pan, with parchment paper and pour batter in prepared loaf pan.